Woonona, New South Wales

 Woonona (/wʊˈnu:nə/) is a northern suburb of Wollongong, New South Wales, Australia, south of Sydney.
-It is served by Woonona Station on the South Coast (Illawarra) Line, and by the Princes Highway.
+It is served by Woonona Station on the South Coast Line, and by the Princes Highway.

 The suburb has a strip of commerce along the highway and several historic buildings.
 It is mostly light-density residential, though some new two-storey buildings have appeared.
 The local beach is known for surfing conditions, and surfers frequent it during high wave times.
 A good swell will bring in many locals.
 There are a variety of breaks, including the northside of Collins rock, the southern side and the famous "Dorrigo Ave" break.

 Geography

 To the west of Woonona is the Woronora Plateau, averaging a height of 400 metres near the suburb, and the eastern edge of this, known as the Illawarra Escarpment.
 A narrow coastal plain falls quickly to the Pacific coast in the east.
 The escarpment is heavily forested.
 Woonona has a patrolled beach and a promontory with a significant rock shelf, Collins Rocks.
 This houses a salt-water-pumped, 50-metre swimming pool.
 The remnants of the old tidal pool (100 yards long) on this rock platform are still visible.
 The Wollongong to Thirroul Bike Track goes along the beachside park.
 A low ridge from the escarpment makes a marked hill over which the Princes Highway traverses, making Woonona's commercial strip mildly raised above the north and south of it.